 Currently, DND facilities use 60% of their energy requirements for space heating, of which 90% is generated from the burning of fossil fuels.
 Given that DND has more than 10,000 buildings in its portfolio, the need to address the GHG emissions of these buildings is essential.

 Apply for the Green Heat Challenge

-The request for proposal will be issued in the summer of 2021 but you can read up on what expectations the program has by reviewing the Advance Procurement Notice.
-You can also read the latest updates on related funding from the Canadian government by viewing our Sustainability and Environmental Funding or Green Business Funding news.
+If you found this program relevant, consider reading the latest updates on related funding from the Canadian government by viewing our Sustainability and Environmental Funding page or Green Business Funding news.